Employee Retention Policy - A Complete Guide

 Pros (and cons) of having an employee retention policy

 Employee retention policies might look like the one-stop solution to the employee retention problem, but that’s not the case.
 Like everything else, the policies have pros and cons, they may keep the workers satisfied, but not everyone would be on board with some of the rules therein.

 - Employee retention policies encourage employee loyalty and satisfaction, reducing employee turnover.
 When employees are satisfied and happy with the benefits and working conditions, they are less likely to leave for better places.
 Essentially, the retention policy helps keep employee morale up, ensuring that their performances don’t diminish, which will, in turn, hurt the company’s profits.

 - Employee retention policies help set and communicate what your employee expectations are.

-- They guide employees on appropriate workplace behaviour.
-With an employee retention policy, the employees are on the same page about acceptable and unacceptable behaviours within the workplace.
+- They guide employees on appropriate workplace behavior.
+With an employee retention policy, the employees are on the same page about acceptable and unacceptable behaviors within the workplace.
 This may include regulations on the dress code or prohibitions on the use of inappropriate language.
-The policy helps maintain a professional working environment in the organisation.
+The policy helps maintain a professional working environment in the organization.

 - Employee retention policies help make your manager’s work easy, as they know what the employees need for them to be happy.
 The policy explicitly outlines employee retention strategies tied to the employee’s needs (such as better work-life balance and opportunities for professional development), so the manager’s job is to devise ways to ensure that the needs are met.
 The managers wouldn't be in the dark about how to keep their employees loyal.